-The general social science major requires 36 hours of social science core courses.
+The general social science major requires 32 hours of social science core courses.
 You must achieve a minimum grade of C in each required social science course in order to graduate.

-Some of the courses you choose to meet the requirement for the social science major may also count as General Education courses.
+The courses you choose to meet the requirement for the social science major may not count as General Education courses.
 See your advisor for further information.